Skip to main content

 Fitting-out from a sailaway?

 If fitting-out a boat from a professionally-built sailaway that can be used as a recreational craft (which is not based upon the stage of build, instead the ability to use the craft), then the boat has to conform to the Recreational Craft Regulations (RCR) when put into service, sold or transferred.
-We can assist with conformity to the RCR for a self-fit-out boat.
+We can assist with conformity to the RCR for a self-fit-out boat, through the required Post Construction Assessment (PCA) route.

 The sailaway if it can be used as a recreational craft must be supplied with a Declaration of Conformity to the Recreational Craft Regulations (RCR).
 The Declaration has to be to Annex IV of the RCR and not Annex III.